valtimo-platform/valtimo-documentation/release-notes/major9/09.21.0/valtimo-frontend-libraries.md

 * **Added new plugin actions to Documenten API and Zaken API plugin**

   New actions have been added to the Documenten API and Zaken API plugins: **Link uploaded document to zaak** and **Save uploaded document** respectively.
-Both plugin actions do not require any end user configuration.
+After these plugin actions have been selected, the user does not have to input any configuration data.

   For more information on these new plugin actions refer to [this page](/using-valtimo/plugin/documenten-api/configure-documenten-api-plugin.md) for the Documenten API and [this page](/using-valtimo/plugin/zaken-api/configure-zaken-api-plugin.md) for the Zaken API.